clearlinux/clear-linux-documentation/source/clear-linux/guides/deploy-at-scale.rst

 |CL| offers an efficient cloud-init style solution, `micro-config-drive`_,
-through the *os-cloudguest* bundles which allows you to configure many common Day 1 operations such as setting hostname, creating users, or placing SSH keys in an automated way at boot.
+through the *os-cloudguest* bundles which allow you to configure many common Day 1 operations such as setting hostname, creating users, or placing SSH keys in an automated way at boot.
+For more information on automating configuration during deployment of |CL| endpoints see the `documentation on bulk provisioning`_ .

 A configuration management tool is useful for maintaining consistent system